 - Bring snacks to munch on while driving through the animal loop.
 Just be sure to keep your windows rolled up and never feed the animals

 - Bearizona is open every day except Christmas.
-They do decorate for the holidays and combined with the likely snow, visiting during November or December is very festive adventure.
+They do decorate for the holidays and combined with the likely snow, visiting during the winter months a very festive adventure.

 - Save money by packing a picnic to eat inside one of the designated picnic areas within Fort Bearizona.

 - They offer free stickers and temporary tattoos to kids in the gift shop.

 Unique Animal Encounters in the United States